neoforged/.github/primers/1.22/index.md

     - `LevelBasedValue$Exponent` - Applies an exponent given the base and power.
 - `net.minecraft.world.item.enchantment.effects`
     - `ApplyEntityImpulse` - An entity effect that adds an impulse in the direction of the look angle.
+    - `ApplyExhaustion` - An entity effect that applies food exhaustion to the player if they are using the enchanted item.
     - `ScaleExponentially` - A value effect that multiplies the value by a number raised to some exponent.
 - `net.minecraft.world.level.MoonPhase` - An enum representing the phases of the moon.
+- `net.minecraft.world.level.border.WorldBorder$MovingBorderExtent#getPreviousSize` - Gets the previous size of the border.
+- `net.minecraft.world.level.chunk.storage`
+    - `IOWorker#STORE_EMPTY` - A supplied `null` tag.
+    - `LegacyTagFixer` - An interface that handles how to upgrade a tag, like for the chunk.
+    - `SimpleRegionStorage`
+        - `isOldChunkAround` - Whether the chunk from a previous version still exists in this version.
+        - `injectDatafixingContext` - When the context is not `null`, adds it to the given tag.
+        - `markChunkDone` - Marks a chunk as finished for upgrading to the current version.
+        - `chunkScanner` - Gets the access used to scan chunks.
+- `net.minecraft.world.level.levelgen.structure.LegacyStructureDataHandler#LAST_MONOLYTH_STRUCTURE_DATA_VERSION` - Returns the last data version containing glitched monolyths.
+- `net.minecraft.world.level.storage.loot.functions.DiscardItem` - A loot function that discards the loot, returning an empty stack.
 - `net.minecraft.world.phys.Vec3`
     - `offsetRandomXZ` - Offsets the point by a random amount in the XZ direction.
     - `rotation` - Computes the rotation of the vector.